Confluent Cloud for Apache Flink¶

 Confluent Cloud Architecture¶

-- Each data plane is made of a VPC, a kubernetes cluster, a set of Kafka cluster and some management services to support platform management and communication with the control plane
+- Each data plane is made of a VPC, a kubernetes cluster, a set of Kafka clusters and some management services to support platform management and communication with the control plane.

-- The control plane is called the mothership, and refers to VPC, services, Database persistence to manage the multi-tenancy platform, a kubernetes cluster, kafka cluster...
-This is where the Confluent console runs for users to administer the Kafka cluster.
+- The control plane is called the mothership, and refers to VPC, services, Database to manage the multi-tenancy platform, a kubernetes cluster, Kafka cluster, and other components.
+This is where the Confluent console runs for users to administer the Kafka clusters.

-- For each data plance VPC, outbound connections are allowed through internet gateways.
+- For each data plane VPC, outbound connections are allowed through internet gateways.

-- There are the concepts of physical kafka clusters and logical clusters.
+- There are the concepts of physical Kafka clusters and logical clusters.
 Logical clusters are groupings of topics on the physical clusters isolated from each other via a prefix.
-Professional Confluent Cloud organization can only have logical cluster.
-Enterprise can have physical cluster.
+Professional Confluent Cloud organization can only have logical clusters.
+Enterprise can have physical clusters.

 Getting Started¶